 Cognitive Behavioral Therapy (CBT)

-In this manner, CBT differs from many other forms of psychological treatment.
-CBT is based on several core principles, including:
+CBT differs from many other forms of psychological treatment because it focuses on core principles:

 Psychological problems are based, in part, on faulty or unhelpful ways of thinking.